cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 ## Helper functions

-Your stored game stores are only strings.
-But you know that they represent `sdk.AccAddress` or even a game from the `rules` file.
+Your stored game stores are only strings, but they represent `sdk.AccAddress` or even a game from the `rules` file.
 You are going to do operations on them.
 So how about adding helper functions to `StoredGame`?

 1. Get the game `Creator`: